 Y9 projects include, House construction Techniques, Passive Amp / Desk Tidy.

-Students will study three units.
+Students on the existing course being phased out study three units.

 Safety and security in construction (1 hour exam worth 25%): study of real life scenarios such as working at height, working on construction sites and with potentially dangerous tools and machinery.
 Students must learn to identify hazards, suggest the possible consequences of them and what measures might be put in place to avoid injury or death.
 They also look at basic health and safety law, fire safety, signage and the security of construction compounds and sites.